 "To begin a TAE procedure one needs to have – right there – a deep, bodily palpable sense of something in one's field of knowledge that has not yet been articulated."
 Eugene T. Gendlin

-Thinking at the Edge (TAE) is a method for getting in touch with your felt knowing and articulating it with fresh and precise language.
-TAE's structured learning steps help you find your distinctive voice whenever creative thinking is needed.
+Thinking at the Edge (TAE) is a method for getting in touch with your felt meanings and articulating them in fresh, precise language.
+TAE's organized learning steps help you discover your unique voice whenever you need to think creatively.

 Many Roads Lead to Your Inner Wisdom

-We cannot force a felt sense to form.
-But we can create the conditions for it to come.
-We will begin from what is already available: images, incidents, tensions, words that don’t quite fit, as well as what is not-yet formed but somehow vague, e.g., noticed as a passion, interest, longing, or just a . . . . ..
+There is not one correct beginning for a creative process.
+We will begin from what is already available for you: images, incidents and stories, tensions, existing concepts and words that don’t quite fit, questions, as well as what is not-yet formed but somehow vague, e.g., noticed as a passion, interest, longing, or just a . . . to enter the realm of your inner wisdom.

 • Continuity over time: holding the arc